Creating and Running a FuelPHP Project in the ServBay Local Development Environment

 23Run the Migration

-1If successful, a
+1If successful, the

 users

-table will appear in thefuel_dev
+table will be created in thefuel_dev

 database.